zaidi280/Gestion-Mission/README.md

 - Facilitating Communication and Collaboration: The application facilitates communication and collaboration among the different members of the University of Sfax, enhancing the quality of work.
 - Easy Access: Our application can centrally manage information, providing easy access and improved visibility for users.
+## Actors
+An actor is an element that interacts with a system to fulfill a specific need.
+Actors can take various forms, such as operators, individuals, software, or hardware.
+They have the ability to exchange, consult, or modify information with the system in question.
+In the current context, we can identify the following actors:

+### Administrator
+- Manage user accounts
+- Manage employees

+### General Secretary
+- Manage validation of mission requests
+- View statistics

+### Employee
+- Manage mission requests
+- Draft mission reports
+- View missions
+- View statistics

+### Financial Department
+- Manage reimbursements
+- View calculation notes
+- View statistics

+### Personnel Department
+- Validate mission orders
+- View mission reports
+- View mission orders

+### Fleet Manager
+- Manage cars
+- Assign cars and drivers
+## Use case diagram
 </p>